reiinakano/reiinakano.github.io/_posts/2019-01-24-world-painters.md

   <figcaption>30-stroke agent trained on CelebA.</figcaption>
 </figure>

 The results are a lot better than the 15-stroke agent.
-The agent learned how to capture the shadows of faces, and decided on a surprising representation of eyes, a horizontal line across the face.
+The agent learned how to capture the shadows of faces, and decided on an interesting representation of eyes, a horizontal line across the face.

 Finally, I trained a 50-stroke agent for 30k steps, reaching an MSE of ~0.0125.